 Thank you all!

-1) The Covid19 epidemic in France by department: check the indicator “Covid-19” under the letter “C” in the menu on the left.
+1) The Covid19 epidemic in France by departments: check the indicator "Covid-19" under the letter "C" in the menu on the left.

-2) The epidemic by data and graphs at 6 days, by Regions and by department.
+2) The epidemic by 6-day data and charts, by Regions and by department.

 The page is very large, do not hesitate to go down.

-This is one of the first maps to be published on the internet, it gives the cases per 100 inhabitants by flying over each Region.
-Below you have the world equivalent.
+This is one of the first maps to be published on the internet, it gives the cases per 100 inhabitants by flying over each region.
+Below you have the global equivalent.

-This is the world equivalent of the above map.
-Please note that the counting methods may differ from one country to another.
+This is the world equivalent of the map above.
+Please note that counting methods may be different from one country to another.
 It is therefore difficult to be able to compare the raw data.
 Germany has a death rate 10 times lower than the world rate, for example.
 On the other hand, it is very interesting to compare the evolution curves by country.
-Indeed; these reflect the effectiveness of local policies to fight the pandemic!
+Indeed; these reflect the effectiveness of local pandemic control policies!